dimitarpg13/self_supervised_learning/README.md

 # Self Supervised Learning
-Discussion on Self Supervised Learning methods and modeling techniques This repo is a work in progress.
+Discussion on Self Supervised Learning methods and modeling techniques.
+Also provides Materials on Offline Reinforcement Learning.
+This repo is a work in progress.